Powered by WHOOP

 • Hoping to convince the room how great their product is (high expectations)

-To get this back in harmony and create the widest gap possible for success and satisfaction to enter your orbit, list out all of the supporting principles and actions that raise your standards.
-Then, list out all of the limiting beliefs and actions to lower your expectations.
+To get this approach back in harmony and create the widest possible gap for success and satisfaction to enter your orbit, list all the supporting principles and actions that raise your standards.
+Then list all the limiting beliefs and actions that lower your expectations.

 Ready to dive in?